 Secure attachment enables us to explore, to adapt to our environment and to take healthy risks.
 Secure attachment enables us to grow as people, to expand in our interests and skills, to become more “us.”
 When our primary attachments appear to be threatened or non-existent, we become more or less constricted, that is, less involved with all of life and in developing our talents.

 Emotional engagement from the other is crucial.
 For example, when you are sad, those who care about you notice and/or respond with comfort and are available to your need, at least much of the time.
 If there is no emotional responsiveness (e.g., you’re crying or clearly upset and the other ignores you), the message is “Your signals do not matter; there is no connection between us.”
 Note: if you react intensely toward much of the stimuli in life, it will be difficult for others to engage with you when you are upset because you more or less “live there.”
 However, this fact does not decrease the need for accessibility and responsiveness.

 When we face fear and uncertainty in our lives such as distressing events, relational issues, past or present trauma, emotions intensify and attachment needs for comfort and connection are heightened.
 This naturally leads to proximity (nearness) seeking.
 When afraid, when off balance, we naturally want someone close by.

 7. The process of separation distress (suffering, anguish) is predictable

 If our attachment figure does not respond to us and our needs, a standard process occurs: angry protest, clinging, depression, despair and eventual detachment.
 Depression is a natural response to loss of connection.

-8. A finite number of insecure attachment styles can be identified
+8. A finite number of insecure forms of engagement (insecure attachment styles) can be identified.

 9. Attachment involves working models of the self and the other